steveycee/nightwatch-stand-alone/readme.md

 I try to do everything inside VSCode which is my current IDE of choice available [here](https://code.visualstudio.com/).
 To create a folder you can do it simply by adding it in your operating system, then open VSCode, go to open folder and open the folder you want to use.
 To use the console/terminal available in VSCode you should be able to go the the top menu bar (file, edit etc) click terminal and then new terminal.
 As you learn more you might create files and folders through the console/terminal and do clever and time saving things but in the mean time don't worry too much.
 If you have any feedback on making this guide better then please drop me a message on **[Twitter](https://twitter.com/steveycee?lang=en)** 🐦

-_If you feel more confident and you just want to start with this as a boiler plate then by all means **clone the repo** all the modules you need are included in the `package.json` if you feel comfortable with that then just go to your command line and type `npm i` to install all the node modules.
-If not and you want to code along yourself then this initial set up section will hopefuly help._
+_If you feel more confident and you just want to start with this as a boiler plate then by all means **clone the repo**.
+All the modules you need are included in the `package.json` if you feel comfortable with that then just go to your command line and type `npm i` to install all the node modules.
+If not and you want to code along yourself then the following guide will hopefuly help._

 ## Initial set up